avikumart/LLM-GenAI-Transformers-Notebooks/README.md

 ## 📄 License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Contact